alexconst/alexconst.github.io/technical/vagrant.md

 Vagrant also supports synced folders via different implementations: NFS (Linux only), Samba (Windows only), rsync, and the provider's own mechanism (eg: VirtualBox shared folders).
 However these are not perfect; do check the [Known issues](#known-issues) section for more information.
 Regarding rsync, it does a one-time one-way (from host to guest) folder synchronization on `vagrant up`, `vagrant reload` and `vagrant rsync`.
 There is also `vagrant rsync-auto` which runs in the foreground listening to events on the local filesystem before it does a folder sync; however this command has a few caveats.

-Configure a new environment, that uses the new box, by editing the Vagrantfile as follows:
+Then to configure a new environment, that uses the new box, edit the Vagrantfile as follows:
 ````ruby
 # select our box
 config.vm.box = "alexconst/debian/jessie64/20160115.0.3"